AntonUrfels/jekyll-test/modules.markdown

-•	new_practices	 (m) : Did you use new practices for surveyed crop management this season?
+1.	new_practices	 (m) : Did you use new practices for surveyed crop management this season?
 (Select all that apply)

         Choices: Nutrient Management,Crop establishment,Variety replacement,Irrigation management,Weed management,Other,None

-•	coc_consent	Would you like to share details for cost of cultivation?

-        Choices: Yes,No

 </div></div></div>